Mitsubishi L200 pickup - Reliability & safety (2015-2021)

 Mitsubishi's slogan for the L200 is ‘Engineered Beyond Tough’ because if there's one thing customers want from a pickup, it's dependability.
 Many pickups face a tough life of towing, off-roading, and hauling cargo, and when relied upon for business, it's important they keep going no matter what.
 A few of the changes to make the L200 tougher include fitting larger brakes and bigger rear dampers to the suspension, while the automatic gearbox has also been changed.

-Mitsubishi owners praised the reliability of their cars in our 2020 Driver Power brand survey, finishing in 16th place out of 30 manufacturers, with 12.3% of owners reported a fault in the first year of ownership.
+Mitsubishi owners praised the reliability of their cars in our 2021 Driver Power brand survey, finishing in eighth place out of 29 manufacturers, an eight-place improvement on the year before.

 There's a significant amount of new safety technology in the L200, helping avoid collisions before they happen.
 For example, lane change assist and lane departure warnings make multi-lane driving safer, while rear cross traffic alert should be particularly useful in a pickup, where reversing out of a parking space can be very dangerous.
 If you fail to spot another vehicle while driving, autonomous emergency braking can step in, and trailer stability assist helps prevent a swaying trailer.
 It's a shame that 4 Life versions don't get the automatic braking system.